BEA 2026 Shared Task

 From approximately 3.3 million test responses, difficulty estimates were derived separately for each L1 background, applying random-item-random-person (RPRI) Rasch models (De Boeck, 2008) built within a generalised linear mixed model (GLMM) framework (Dunn, 2024).
 Further detail on the estimation of difficulty values for the KVL can be found in Schmitt et al. (2024).

 All the data used in the shared task is available for public use according to the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 Each dataset contains unique English vocabulary test items with prompts in three L1s: Spanish, German and Mandarin.
-Each dataset is provided as a set of three CSV files, one for each L1, which include the following data columns:
+The training, development and test datasets are provided as a set of CSV files, one for each L1, which include the following data columns:

 • item_id: An ID number from 1 to 6,768.
 Items with the same item_id across different L1 files are parallel (i.e., refer to the same English target word).